thiccaxe/UxPlay/README.md

     in the [UxPlay Wiki](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches)).
 Also
-    requires the out-of-mainline Linux kernel module  bcm2835-codec  maintained by Raspberry Pi, so far only included in Raspberry Pi OS, and two other  distributions (Ubuntu, Manjaro) available with Raspberry Pi Imager.  _Note: The latest  Raspberry Pi model 5 does not provide hardware-accelerated (GPU) H264 decoding as its CPU is powerful enough for satisfactory software decoding._
+    requires the out-of-mainline Linux kernel module  bcm2835-codec  maintained by Raspberry Pi, so far only included in Raspberry Pi OS, and two other  distributions (Ubuntu, Manjaro) available with Raspberry Pi Imager.  _Note: The latest  Raspberry Pi model 5 provides hardware-accelerated (GPU) H265 (HEVC) decoding, but not H264, as its CPU is powerful enough for satisfactory software H264 decoding._

 ### Note to packagers: